top of page

 Many also feel if they think that they are at ease and appear attractive they also feel confident about themselves, and that certainly reflects on their work.
 On the other hand, if they simply put on something tedious then that would affect their mood negatively throughout the day.

-We all are now familiar with the notion of working from home, and that, one does not have to be a ready-to-go-office way because there aren’t virtual meetings every other day.
-Even if the meetings are there, these most often do not involve video calling.
-But have you noted that overly comfy clothes like nighties or robes do not let you come out of your comfort zone and you feel drowsy the whole day?
+We all are now familiar with the notion of working from home post pandemic situation.
+Most organisations, even though they began WFH for a couple of years, they have now shifted from WFH to Hybrid to on-site job at present.
+Firms that still practice freelance outsourcing, or work-from-home or hybrid, the employees do not have to dress ready-to-go-office way daily because there aren’t virtual (video) meetings every other day.
+Have you noted that overly comfy clothes like nighties or robes do not let you come out of your comfort zone and you feel drowsy the whole day?
 I certainly did and I also believe many of you may also have similar experiences.
+Therefore, it is a good idea to put on better wardrobe choices.

 Comments